aswinrajms4/Weather-Simulation-Tool/README.md

 Fetches location details from a locations.txt file and predict the output based on longitude,latitude and elevation.

 ## Algorithm
-The application takes a location.txt file as input, wherein the latitude,longityde and elevation of a location is captured in json format.
-The format is :
+The application takes a location.txt file as input, wherein the latitude,longitude and elevation of a location is captured in json format.

 ### Temperature, Pressure and Relative Humidity Algorithm
 For each location, temperature index values based on latitude & elevation is calculated, based on the below assumption: